-At Aviva we are champions of responsible investment.
-Not only are our investments supporting the transition to a low-carbon economy but we also use our influence to encourage businesses everywhere to be good ancestors - taking a longer-term view and acting now on the big issues that affect us all.
+Aviva is committed to responsible investment, using our influence to support more sustainable businesses and ultimately a more sustainable economy and society.
+Our investments support the transition to a low carbon economy and we are proud to use our influence to encourage businesses to create legacy by taking a longer-term view on the issues that matter.
 Find out more about responsible investment at Aviva.

 Sustainable business practices

 Aviva Investors uses its influence as the global asset management company of Aviva, with £345 billion (as of 31st December 2016) under management in equities, fixed interest, property and multi assets to promote sustainable business practices across the financial markets.
 Our history of active stewardship of our clients’ funds stretches back to 1990 and, in 2014, we were one of the first large global fund managers to integrate environmental, social and governance (ESG) issues into our investment decision-making across all asset classes.
 We seek to deliver the specific and meaningful outcomes that matter most to today’s investor.
 Our commitment to responsible investment is fundamental to delivering this goal that not only benefits our clients, but also the environment and economy as a whole.